smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 	study at this point.
 * Added support to rif40_database_install.bat for the sahsuland.sql SQL dump (which can be edited unlike the dump file)
+* SQL Server regression test: A cursor with the name 'c1_creex' already exists (2nd run))

 #### 28th August to 1st September